7L7K/Gesahni/README.md

 ## Configuration

 Runtime options are stored in `config.yaml`.
-The file includes settings for audio recording parameters, the Whisper model to load, and the directory used for session data.
+The file includes settings for audio recording parameters, the Whisper model to load, GPT-4 analysis options, and the directory used for session data.
 Adjust these values to customize how the assistant operates.

+Key options include:

+- `whisper_model` – which Whisper model to load for transcription
+- `analysis_model` – GPT-4 model name used for summarization
+- `session_root` – directory where session folders are created
+- `flask_debug` – enable or disable Flask debug mode

 ### Web Interface